brianpatrick/cosmic-view-life/README.md

 `OPENSPACE_ASSET_DIR` is where you keep your asset files and is typically set with an environment variable for your given setup.

+You will need to set these appropriately for your setup.

 This will likely go out of date very quickly, but as of the time of this writing (21 Feb 2025), rules have been set up for the following targets: